Particular/docs.particular.net/nservicebus/recoverability/pipeline.md

 The example below shows how to [register a behavior](/nservicebus/pipeline/manipulate-with-behaviors.md#add-a-new-step) that:

-- Stores the message body separately
+- Stores the message body in an external storage
-- Excludes it from the message sent to the error queue
+- Excludes the body from the message sent to the error queue
 - Adds a metadata entry that links to the stored body

 snippet: custom-recoverability-action